 There are two ways to do close reading without a LOT of prep work.
 One is to wing it, and the other is to find some good readings of a suitable length with activities already prepared for you.
-Both ways have their place, I suppose.
-If you’ve taught close reading for a while, you can probably come up with activities on the spot that you know your kids will benefit from.
-But it’s also nice to have those ready-to-use lessons that cover all the bases.
+Both ways can have their place – depending on your teaching style and how much time and energy you have to spend.

 First Reading Activities